bergercookie/catkin_ws/README.md

 ## Notes

-In case you encounter any problem during the aforementioned process or you find part of the instructions inaccurate, [open a Github issue](https://github.com/bergercookie/catkin_ws/issues)
+- In case you encounter any problem during the aforementioned process or you find part of the instructions inaccurate, [open a Github issue](https://github.com/bergercookie/catkin_ws/issues)

+- In case compilation breaks at the `mrpt_reactivenav_2d` package, *do not compile it at all*.
+You can do that by adding an empty `CATKIN_IGNORE` file at the root of that package.
+    Version of aforementioned package is going to be pathced in a few days.